Winter Defensive Driving Tips for the Whole Family

 One More Thought

 As the winter turns into spring, you still have to keep an eye out for ice.
 Warmer air and more sunshine don’t mean that winter road hazards are automatically gone, and even minor accidents can have major consequences.
+You should keep an eye on the weather warnings throughout the week, and look out for grit salt bins so you can use these when the temperatures are due to drop during the night.
 Continue driving defensively as you do during the winter until you’re well into the spring.